 I do not believe there is a purpose or reason for things happening.
 The universe may be ordered, but it sure as hell is unreasonable.
 Humor and wit become necessary tools for survival in an otherwise absurd and self-destructive culture.

-The images I generate reflect both my quirky humor and love of language.
+The images I generate reflect both a quirky humor and love of language.
 The work has been described as “being drawn into a private joke that can only be appreciated by members of a secret society.”
-I prefer to liken what I do to an optical illusion, or well executed pun.
-The objective, either way, is to get you to look a second time.
+I prefer to liken what I do to an optical illusion, once you see it, there is no unseeing it.

 My influences include Manga, Film Noir, classic cartoons, comics such as Krazy Kat, surrealism, conceptual art, branding, and advertising.